wp-plugins/am-events/readme.txt

 Displaying the events is done in the theme files using WP_Query and the template tags provided by the plugin.
 This allows full control over the layout and what elements to show.

-As an extra feature, the plugin also includes a widget for showing upcoming events.
+The plugin also includes a widget for showing upcoming events.
 It uses a very simple template system for full control of the layout.

 The plugin is fully translatable.
 The only available languages at the moment are english(default) and finnish.
 The download includes a .pot-file for additional translations.